braedynl/CSE231-020-SS20/FAQ.md

 }
 ```

 Admittedly an extreme example, but yeah, Python tends to be easier to write in general.
-Some students may find the indentation of Python annoying, but they get used to it.
+Some students may find the indentation of Python annoying, but they usually get used to it.

 Fun fact: CSE231 used to teach C++!